Bending Spoons: Acquisitions

+Bending Spoons' earliest acquisitions include video editing application Splice, which it acquired from GoPro in 2018, and AI-powered photo editing platform Remini in 2021.

 In September 2022, Bending Spoons acquired FiLMiC and converted its video-recording app FiLMiC Pro to a subscription revenue model.
 In December 2023, the original FiLMiC team were laid off, and development of FiLMiC Pro was continued in-house by Bending Spoons.

 In November 2022, Bending Spoons agreed to acquire Evernote.
 The acquisition was concluded in January 2023.
 In July 2023, Evernote laid off all of its existing staff and announced it would relocate to Europe to be closer to Bending Spoons' headquarters.
+Also in 2023, the company acquired Alight Creative, creators of video editing software Alight Motion.

 Bending Spoons made a series of acquisitions in 2024.
 In January, it acquired the assets of New York City-based mobile app developer Mosaic Group from IAC Inc.; subsequently, Mosaic's entire workforce of 330 staff members was laid off, as they were not part of the acquisition.
 Also that month, Bending Spoons acquired Meetup, a social media platform for organizing in-person and virtual activities.
 In April, the company announced that it would acquire Hopin, owner of the popular live streaming studio StreamYard.
 Later in July, the company announced it had acquired digital publishing platform Issuu.
 Also in July, the company agreed to acquire the Dutch file transfer service WeTransfer, then announced in September they were laying off 75% of the company's workforce.
 In November, the company agreed to acquire video platform company Brightcove for $233 million.
+In March, Brightcove laid off 33% of employees.

 In 2025, Bending Spoons acquired several companies, including Komoot in March for near €300 million, soon after which it laid off three quarters of the staff.
 The company also acquired professional services software provider Harvest in June, California-based MileIQ for $233 million in July, video sharing platform Vimeo in September for $1.38 billion, and AOL in October for $1.5 billion.
+In December, the acquisition of Eventbrite for approximately $500 million was announced, which closed on March 10, 2026.
+The following month, Vimeo laid off most of their staff, including the entire video team.
+AOL later laid off more than 100 employees in February 2026.
+In April, Bending Spoons expanded its portfolio into the IoT and pet-tech sector by acquiring Tractive, an Austrian company specialized in GPS tracking and health monitoring for pets.
+The acquisition closed in May 2026.
+In August 2026, Bending Spoons acquired cloud collaboration service Airtable for $1.285 billion, marking their first purchase since going public a month prior.
+In September 2026, it agreed to acquire collaboration platform Miro for $1.36 billion.